Accused BlackShades hacker seeks to back out of plea deal

 The software, called a "Remote Access Tool" (RAT), gave hackers remote control of computers, allowing them to steal passwords and gain access to personal files.

-Some hackers used BlackShades, an inexpensive software that prosecutors said cost as little as $40 (26 pounds), to spy on victims by using a computer's camera, while other hackers locked files and held them as ransom, according to authorities.
+Some hackers used BlackShades, an inexpensive software that prosecutors said cost as little as $40, to spy on victims by using a computer's camera, while other hackers locked files and held them as ransom, according to authorities.

 Yucel ran BlackShades under the alias "marjinz," employing customer service representatives and even a marketing director to increase business, according to prosecutors.
 BlackShades generated more than $350,000 in sales between September 2010 and April 2014, authorities said.